|William H. Perkin

 many men and women even to-day are not aware that, in addition to illuminating gas, other products of far-reaching commercial

 importance are also obtained from this same coal.

 Among these, coal-tar stands out preeminently.
 Not so many years ago it was a waste and a nuisance; today it rivals the coal-gas in

 From this dirty black tar, by a series of distillations, we get benzene and toluene and naphthalene and anthracene—to mention but

 four important substances—which are the starting point for countless products of the dye and synthetic drug variety.

 Out of benzene, for example, we can get aniline, and from the latter, Perkin, in 1856, obtained the first artificial dyestuff ever

-destroyer—give them but the wrong twist, and man’s ingenuity becomes positively harmful.
+chlorine as a destroyer—give them but the wrong twist, and man’s ingenuity becomes positively harmful.

 Perkin was born in London in 1838.
 He was the youngest son of George Fowler Perkin, a builder and contractor, who had apparently